- 15 Things My 2-Year-Old Taught Me This Year - November 19, 2017

 Then again, I don’t think that I’m that special – or at least I shouldn’t be.
 That’s because all of us educators should learn how to use our classrooms as ways to engage students in the political discussion.

 If it can work to bring people together despite the hatred touted by the Westboro Baptist Church, why can’t it work in our classrooms?
-The future of our nation might depend upon educators running into the political fire and not away from it.The future of our nation might depend upon educators running into the political fire and not… Click To Tweet
+The future of our nation might depend upon educators running into the political fire and not away from it.The future of our nation might depend upon educators running into the political fire and not away from it Click To Tweet

 Why?
 Because politics is the divisive issue of our time.
 And the only way through divisive issues is education.